 Invitation to Tender

-The ITT is an invitation sent to a shortlist of bidders (selected via the PQQ) to make a formal and detailed offer to supply the services or goods required.
+The ITT assumes that a restricted procedure under Regulation 28 of the Public Contracts Regulations 2015 is being followed and that a separate selection/PQQ stage will be held.
+It is an invitation sent to a shortlist of bidders (selected via the PQQ) to make a formal and detailed offer to supply the services or goods required.

 It is important that the ITT contains all the information and detail needed to enable a bidder to compile a fully formed tender for the requirement.
 The following highlights a few key parts of the document:

-- The key dates section – it is important that the contracting authority designs a proper and robust procurement process timetable which properly factors in the time needed for clarifications and evaluation.
-While the contracting authority has the right to amend the timetable, doing so increases the legal risk that a bidder may feel it has been in some way disadvantaged by the change
+• Timescales (section 10) – it is important that the contracting authority designs a proper and robust procurement process timetable which properly factors in the time needed for clarifications and evaluation.
+Whilst the contracting authority has the right to amend the timetable, doing so increases the legal risk that a bidder may feel it has been in some way disadvantaged by the change;

-- The evaluation criteria appendix – there have been a number of recent cases where bidders have successfully taken action against contracting authorities due to inadequate upfront disclosure of the criteria used to evaluate bids and their relative weightings.
-The best approach is therefore to devise the scoring methodology upfront and disclose it in full in the ITT
+• Evaluation criteria (section 13) – there have been a number of cases where bidders have successfully taken action against contracting authorities due to inadequate upfront disclosure of the criteria used to evaluate bids and their relative weightings.
+The best approach is therefore to devise the award criteria, sub-criteria, weightings and scoring methodology upfront and disclose them in full in the ITT;

-- The conditions of contract appendix – full terms and conditions for the proposed contract will need to be included in the ITT.
-These cannot be negotiated following receipt of bids, and
+• Conditions of contract (annex 1) - full terms and conditions for the proposed contract will need to be included in the ITT.
+These cannot be negotiated following receipt of bids; and

-- The statement of requirements appendix – time spent getting this right will be well rewarded as it will ensure that the bids received are appropriate to the requirement.
-Requirements around how the supplier should provide details of their pricing (and potentially a pricing template) should be included
+• Specification (section 7) – time spent getting this right will be well rewarded as it will ensure that the bids received are appropriate to the requirement.
+Requirements around how the supplier should provide details of their pricing (and potentially a pricing template) should be included.

-This ITT is appropriate for use in a procurement for services under the restricted procedure in which no dialogue/negotiation at ITT stage is permitted.
-If the competitive dialogue or negotiated procedures are being used, this template will need substantial tailoring, particularly to factor in details of the dialogue/negotiation stages in the timetable and process description.
+This ITT is appropriate for use in the restricted procedure run under the Public Contracts Regulations 2015, in which no dialogue/negotiation at ITT stage is permitted.
+If the competitive dialogue or competitive with negotiation procedures are being used, this template will need substantial tailoring, particularly to factor in details of the dialogue/negotiation stages in the timetable and process description.

-Note that the ITT document is only a template and will require tailoring to suit the specific circumstances of a procurement.
+The ITT document will require tailoring to suit the specific circumstances of a procurement.
 In particular, amendment may be required to address the following:

-> Download the invitation to tender template (Microsoft Word document)
+> Download the Invitation to Tender (Microsoft Word document)